bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 run language models now.
 At least if I've got a connection to the thing and ollama is running, which users might not have.

-But llama can create data, and I've got enough RAM for training... so, why not have a stab at making a model that can run offline, on machines with minimal compute and space resources.
+And llama can create data... so, why not have a stab at making a model that can run offline, on machines with minimal compute and space resources?

-So yeah.
 Sounds like a fun project, right?
-A view that aged like warm milk.
+This view aged like warm milk.

 ## 🖹 the data

-Data needs to be tons of pieces of text like this:
+The app takes questions and produces answers like this:

 ```text
 Q: how much space is left here